 My experience with the RMA program has been amazing.
 My externship in a local cardiology office gave me the real world training and experience to start my new career.

-Registered Medical Assisting (A.S.)
+Registered Medical Assistant (A.S.)

-The Registered Medical Assisting (RMA) program will lead to an Associate of Science degree and prepare students to sit for a voluntary national certification exam sponsored by the American Medical Technologists.
+The Registered Medical Assistant (RMA) program will lead to an Associate of Science degree and prepare students to sit for a voluntary national certification exam sponsored by the American Medical Technologists.
 This association is a nationally and internationally recognized certification agency for allied health professionals.
 Upon passing the national exam, students will be able to work in any state and perform all duties required of a medical assistant under the direct supervision of a physician.

 Medical Assistants will earn certification by passing the national certification exam offered through the American Medical Technologists.